Styling for Interiors

 - Sourcing objects and materials

 You will have acquired the creative and logistical knowledge to style interiors from the concept and mood board through to the space itself.
-Via styling sessions and hands on practical exercises you will learn to consider styling elements, colour theory and decoration techniques.
+Via a styling session and hands on practical exercises you will learn to consider styling elements, colour theory and decoration techniques.
 You will also learn how to develop a stylist’s eye and leave with the knowledge as to how to create inviting and inspirational spaces.

 Anyone with an interest in interiors looking to grow their knowledge and experience of styling.
 Ideal if you are looking to pursue a career as a photographic stylist, interior stylist or events stylist.
 Or perhaps you are simply interested in learning how to style your own home, or prepare it for a future sale or rental.

 Courses are typically taught by one or more of the tutors listed below.